Does Saint James School follow the Common Core curriculum?

 What do the children do for lunch?

-A hot lunch program is available for grades 1-8 through the Town of Manchester food services.
+A hot lunch program is available for grades K-8 through the Town of Manchester food services.
 A menu is sent home monthly and is also available on our website.
 The cost of hot lunch is regulated by the Town of Manchester.
 For those children bringing their lunch, milk is available for $.40.
-Kindergarten students bring their lunches, eat in their classrooms, and are able to purchase milk daily.